 If you need further information or help with finding partners for your project, you can contact our 4EU+ student representatives at or 4EU+ local office (European Centre) at .

-All the students interested in the mini-grants are welocme to attend an online webinar, where you they have the chance to learn about the experience of students who developped projects in 2022 and ask any questions they might have for the project teams and the 4EU+ local office.
+All the students interested in the mini-grants are welcome to attend a webinar, where they will have the chance to learn about the experience of students who developed projects in 2022 and ask any questions they might have for the project teams and the 4EU+ local office.

 Join us online on Monday, 19 December at 11:00 am!

 Registration is open until 18 December.